LOSXinfinity/Gojo-Six-Eyes/README.md

 ## License

 Fan tribute.
-Jujutsu Kaisen © Gege Akutami / Shueisha / MAPPA.
+Jujutsu Kaisen © Gege Akutami / MAPPA.
 Not for commercial use.